swiss-seismological-service/scrtdd/README.md

 ## 2. Define a background catalog for real time relocations

-New origins will be relocated using a background or reference catalog of high quality locations.
-You might already have one or not.
+New origins will be relocated in real time against a background catalog of high quality locations.
+Those high quality events that form the background catalog can be already present in seiscompo database or not.

-If we already have a high quality catalog on your seiscomp database that can be used as background catalog, then you can specify it in scrtdd configuration as a file containing a list of origin id (or event id, in which case the preferred origin will be used).
+If we already have a high quality catalog, then we can easily specify it in scrtdd configuration as a path to a file containing a list of origin id or event id (in which case the preferred origin will be used).
 The file format must be a csv file in which there must be at least one column called seiscompId, from which the ids will be fetched by scrtdd.

 E.g. *file myCatalog.csv*